VisualGMQ/NickelEngine/ReadMe.md

 features:

-* has a inspector to see which component your entity has
+* has a inspector to see/change component properties

 ![editor](./snapshot/editor.png)